Skip to main content

 • If authentication is successful, the setActive() method is called to set the active session with the new createdSessionId.

-• If authentication is not successful, you can handle the missing requirements, such as MFA, using the signIn or signUp object returned from startSSOFlow(), depending on if the user is signing in or signing up.
+• If authentication is not successful, you can handle the missing requirements, such as MFA, using the or object returned from startSSOFlow(), depending on if the user is signing in or signing up.
 These objects include properties, like status, that can be used to determine the next steps.
 See the respective linked references for more information.

 app/(auth)/sign-in.tsx